asofs/asofs.github.io/_posts/2022-03-23-elena-ferrante.md

 This voice, according to Ferrante, the way it speaks, the things it finds funny, its moral compass, and so on, is composed of the swirl of stories, newspapers, films, television, songs we have consumed "almost without noticing."

 Writing down what this voice tells you is fine, but it's imitating a style and telling us what we already know.
 As Malevich would have said, it's copying.
-But this leads to an uncomfortable paradox - if they very way we think and speak is not our own, how are we to ever create anything original and insightful?
+But this leads to an uncomfortable paradox.
+If they very way we think and speak is not our own, how are we to ever create anything original and insightful?

 Ferrante uses Ingeborg Bachmann's words to explain.
 "We have to work hard with the bad lagnauge that we have inherited to arrive at that language which has never yet ruled, but which rules our intuition, and which we imitate."